-William C. Weldon becomes Chairman and CEO of Johnson & Johnson, only the eighth person to lead the Company since its founding.
+William C. Weldon becomes Chairman and CEO of Johnson & Johnson, only the sixth person to lead the Company since its founding.
 Under his leadership, the Company enters new therapeutic areas such as HIV/AIDS, and health and wellness.

 Johnson & Johnson acquires Tibotec-Virco BVBA to help address the vast unmet needs of patients with HIV/AIDS and other infectious diseases such as tuberculosis.

 Johnson & Johnson acquires Pfizer Consumer Healthcare, which brings in heritage consumer brands such as LISTERINE® Antiseptic (first formulated in 1879), BENGAY®, BENADRYL® and more.